OptechLabs/monorepo/README.md

 This is the main HTTP Server Library I use in Go services.
 It works with both gRPC and REST services, contains generic logging, and some helpful middleware.
 Feel free to use it if you're so inclined, but it's a use at your own risk type of deal.
 While I've used this or a version of it in production for a long time, I may be replacing the innards to the standard http library in the future.
 That said, it works quite well.

+---

+***./helpers***

+The helpers directory contains generic libraries useful throughout the stack.
+For example, it contains the `config` library which does some basic loading from a `.json` file and sets reasonable defaults.
+It's simple, but I hate coding those types of things more than once.

 Then, make sure you have following installed on your machine.
 I use [Homebrew](https://brew.sh) on my Mac to install Git, Go, etc.
 1) *Docker* - Running 4.32.0